 The rates of high blood pressure, heart attack, and stroke in Michigan are all higher than the U.S. median.
 Residents of rural Michigan are more likely to die prematurely from cardiovascular disease (CVD) than urban residents.*

-Healthy Hearts for Michigan offers rural primary care practices a dedicated Practice Advisor and other resources they need to help patients with CVD:
+Healthy Hearts for Michigan offers primary care practices a dedicated Practice Advisor and other resources they need to help patients with CVD:

 Providers have the potential to earn Continuing Education credits, and may be reimbursed up to $1,000 for time spent collecting and submitting data, as we assist the practice with:

 Altarum, along with our partners Michigan Center for Rural Health and Upper Peninsula Health Care Solutions, is excited to announce the Healthy Hearts for Michigan program, a 12-month research study in partnership with Northwestern University.
-We aim to assess the capacity of Michigan’s rural primary care practices to adopt and sustain quality improvement strategies for treatment of hypertension and smoking, the leading risk factors of CVD.
+We aim to assess the capacity of Michigan’s primary care practices to adopt and sustain quality improvement strategies for treatment of hypertension and smoking, the leading risk factors of CVD.

 Who is eligible?
-Michigan-based primary care providers in rural or health professional shortage areas.
+Michigan-based primary care providers.

 What is required?
 Support staff, with provider guidance, will work with a dedicated Practice Advisor to assess current workflows, establish screening and treatment protocols, and collect quarterly study data.